aws-samples/aws-reinvent21-inf1-workshop/README.md

 ---

 ## 3) Batch size performance optimization
 In this exercise you will use scripts that utilize the AWS CLI to create an Inferentia compute environment in AWS Batch.
 You will submit benchmark jobs with different batch sizes to this compute environment.
-A model will be compiled for each batch size and uplaoded to S3.
+A model will be compiled for each batch size and uploaded to S3.
 A benchmark log will also be saved for each batch size and uploaded to S3.
 When all models and logs have been uploaded, you will run a report that parses the logs and extracts metrics that help you compare the performance of the model at different request batch sizes.

 The scripts used in this part of the tutorial are located in directory [`3-batch-performance`](3-batch-performance), however artifacts and configuration from the previous two exercises are used in this section as well.
 The configuration settings for this section are available in file [`batch.conf`](3-batch-performance/batch.conf).
 The instance types and batch sizes configured by default have been optimized for use with AWS Event Engine accounts.